MicrosoftDocs/learn/learn-pr/iot/setup-an-iot-edge-gateway/includes/9-verify-event-flow-from-downstream-device-through-iot-edge-gateway-to-iot-hub.md

 In this module, you will use the Azure CLI to monitor the events sent to Azure IoT Hub from the downstream IoT Device through the IoT Edge Gateway.
-These steps will validate that everything is working correctly.
+These steps will validate that event flow from downstream device to IoT Edge Gateway and upstream to IoT Hub is working correctly.

 ## Verify Event Flow from Downstream Device through IoT Edge Gateway to IoT Hub